YoobeeWebTutors/yoobee-web-best-practices/best-practices/uml.md

 When creating UML diagrams in the planning stage for a web project at Yoobee School of Design, you should:

-* aim to provide structure for problem solving
+* Aim to provide structure for problem solving
-* choose appropriate diagrams and elements
+* Choose appropriate diagrams and elements
-* keep diagrams relevant and leave out trivial details
+* Keep diagrams relevant and leave out trivial details
-* ensure your UML diagram is easily understandable.
+* Ensure your UML diagram is easily understandable.
 If a diagram becomes large or overly complex, see if it can be simplified or broken into separate diagrams
-* get feedback from your teammates and tutor and make required changes to the UML design before development
+* Get feedback from your teammates and tutor and make required changes to the UML design before development
-* adhere to UML modelling naming conventions
+* Adhere to UML modelling naming conventions
-* maintain a consistent and symmetrical layout
+* Maintain a consistent and symmetrical layout
-* always give headings to your diagrams
+* Always give headings to your diagrams
-* avoid crossing lines
+* Avoid crossing lines
-* use online diagramming software
+* Use online diagramming software